-This includes men of African descent, as well as anyone with a family history of prostate cancer are considered to be high-risk for prostate cancer.
+The men of African descent, as well as anyone with a family history of prostate cancer are considered to be high-risk for prostate cancer.

 Risks and benefits of digital rectal exams

 What are the risks associated with digital rectal exams?

 One of the risks associated with digital rectal exams is the discomfort and pain that can result from the test.